30 Proven Ways To Reduce eCommerce Shipping Costs

 However, shoppers still expect ‘fast and free’ shipping within 24 hours.

-1. Find the average shipping cost – and add it as a flat-rate
+1. Find the average shipping cost – and factor it into your pricing

 5. Use your bestsellers to recover shipping costs